Building and programming an application

 build, or shorten the path to the build folder in some other way.

-For instructions specifically for building, see Building an application.
-If you want to build and program with custom options, read about the advanced Custom launch and debug configurations and Application-specific flash options.
+For instructions about building with the nRF Connect for VS Code extension, see How to build an application.
+If you want to build and program with custom options, read about the advanced Custom launch and debug configurations.

-For more information about files generated as output of the build process, see Output build files.
+For more information about files generated as output of the build process, see Output build files (image files).

-After completing the manual or automatic command-line build setup, use the following steps to build nRF Connect SDK projects on the command line.
+After completing the command-line build setup, use the following steps to build nRF Connect SDK projects on the command line.